paulinho-16/MEIC-TVVS/assignments/assignment1.md

 We noticed that these two bugs were always associated and, since they constituted the majority of the warnings accused, we decided to solve them first.
 FileTabCharacter simply says that there should be no tab characters ('\t') in the source code, whereas Indentation highlights violations of the correct indentation of Java code.

+Developers should not need to configure the tab width of their text editors in order to be able to read source code, hence the need to fix these warnings.

 First, we configured the IDE to not use the tab character with `File -> Settings -> Code Style -> Java -> Use Tab character off`, leaving those configurations as the following image shows.

 ![FileTabCharacter & Indentation bug fixes](./images/checkstyle_fix1-1.png)